yansh/privacy-bias/README.md

-### Prompting OpenAI
+### Prompting the `gpt-4o-mini` Model on OpenAI Platform

+This part of the experiment requires using the OpenAI platform and an OpenAI secret token linked to a created project.
+It allows you to run prepared prompt batches on the `gpt-4o-mini` model and collect the results for analysis.

+**Requirements:**
+- An OpenAI account.
+- An OpenAI secret token associated with a created project.
-The `data` folder contains batches of data specifically prepared for use with the `gpt-4o-mini` model.
+- The `data` folder containing batches of prompts prepared for `gpt-4o-mini`.

+**Steps to Reproduce:**
+1. Sign in to the [OpenAI platform](https://platform.openai.com/) and create a new project.
+2. Ensure your OpenAI secret token is linked to the project.
+3. Prepare the prompt batches located in the `data` folder.
-Upload the batches directly to the [OpenAI platform](https://platform.openai.com/).
+4. Upload the batches directly through [OpenAI's platform batch interface](https://platform.openai.com/batches/) to run the prompts.
+5. After processing, download the results from the output section.
+6. The raw results are saved in the `raw_results` folder, ready for further analysis and processing.

-## Exporting figures
+## Exporting Figures

 This script requires **Python >= 3.10**.